ktnlvr/zedmech/rules.typ

 Roll 1 dice.

-1, 2 and 3 are failures.
-4 and 5 are successes.
-6 is a _crit_.
+#sym.die.one, #sym.die.two and #sym.die.three are failures. #sym.die.four and #sym.die.five are successes. #sym.die.six is a _critical success_.

 On a _crit_ something extra might happen.

 === Line of Sight

-Two Mechs are in line of sight if a straight line can be drawn from one to the other. #los
+Two positions are visible (#los) if there exists a straight line from one to the other.

-=== Knock-back
+=== Pushing

 Move the target away from the attacker by the specified amount in #hex.
+Shown with the #push symbol.

-If a wall is in the way take damage equal to the remaining knock-back.
+If a wall is in the way take damage equal to the remaining push.

+=== Taking Damage and Heat

+Heat (#heat) and Damage (#damage) grow against your Hull.
+If they overlap the Mech _Detonates_.

 == Turn

 === Shooting <shooting>

 Choose a weapon.
-Pick a #hex in your line of sight.
+Pick a #los #hex within range.
 Apply effects described on the weapon.

 If the space is occupied by a Mech it may dodge.
 For that do a roll.
 Ignore effects on success.

 === Punching

 Choose an adjacent #hex.
-1 _Knock-back_, 2 _Damage_. +1 #heat.
+Gain 1#heat, deal 1#push 2#damage.

 If the space is occupied by a Mech it may dodge.
 For that, do a roll.
 On a _critical success_ no effects are applied.

 === Moving

-Move your Mech by one #hex for each Movement it has or less. +2 #heat.
+Move your Mech by one #hex for each Movement it has or less.
+Gain 2 #heat.

 === Venting